 If you’ve suffered injuries in a Reno scooter or moped accident, let an experienced personal injury lawyer go to work to get you the compensation you deserve for your injuries.

-Contact the skilled scooter accident legal team at Benson & Bingham at (702) 382-9797 or online for a free consultation about your accident and injuries, and to learn about your options going forward.
+Contact the skilled scooter accident legal team at Benson & Bingham at (775) 600-6000 or online for a free consultation about your accident and injuries, and to learn about your options going forward.
+We also serve clients in Lake Tahoe, Sparks, and Carson City.

 “Best law firm!
 Thank you Benson & Bingham.
 I did my own research and found Benson & Bingham online.
 They lived up to their reviews.
 Special thank you to Cassidy for managing my case and my attorney Danielle.”